UnitexGramLab/unitex-packaging-windows/README.md

 ## Unitex/GramLab Setup Installer for Windows

+> [Unitex/GramLab][unitex] is an open source, cross-platform, multilingual, lexicon- and grammar-based corpus processing suite.

 This NSIS script is used to create the [Unitex/GramLab][unitex] setup installers for Windows on POSIX compliant systems.
 NSIS (Nullsoft Scriptable Install System) is a scripting tool to create Windows installers.